Protester believes Israel Ambassador’s visit shows Saskatchewan supports genocidal regimes

 October 22 pro-Palestine rally.

-Mthembu believes there are similarities between the recent Israeli visit, and the visit Glenn Babb, South African ambassador, paid to Manitoba during 1987 before the end of apartheid.
-The main similarity being that both South African and Israeli governments were violating human rights.
+Mthembu believes there are similarities between the recent Israeli visit and the visit Glenn Babb, South African ambassador, paid to Manitoba during 1987 before the end of apartheid.
+The South African and Israeli governments have been accused of violating human rights.

 In a Facebook post, Premier Moe stated that the meeting is meant to “expand technological cooperation and market diversification.”

-The premier’s office, however, did not respond to questions relating to Mthembu’s claims.
+The premier’s office did not respond to questions relating to Mthembu’s claims.

-The questions included why Scott Moe decided to talk trade with a government accused of genocide, and how trade with Israel can be seen as disrespectful for a provincial government that claims to preach Truth and Reconciliation.
+Mthembu wants to know why Scott Moe decided to talk trade with a government accused of genocide, and how trade with Israel can be seen as disrespectful for a provincial government that is “trying to live in real truth and reconciliation.”

-Mthembu’s parents were both part of the anti-apartheid movement at the University of Saskatchewan during the 80s.
-His father, a political refugee from South Africa, and his mother, a Canadian protester that was “beaten by the police” at one of the movement’s protests.
+Mthembu’s parents were part of the anti-apartheid movement at the University of Saskatchewan during the 1980s.
+His father was a political refugee from South Africa and his mother was a Canadian protester who was “beaten by the police” at one of the movement’s protests.

-Mthembu said that Edward Dewdney’s mandate was “successful in dismantling and oppressing Indigenous populations,” which is what he said Glenn Babb came to research.
+Dewdney mandated policies that were “successful in dismantling and oppressing Indigenous populations,” which is what Mthembu said Glenn Babb came to research.

 Mthembu said that there is resemblance between the Indian Act and the laws that South Africa placed during apartheid.
 He compared reserves to townships and identity cards with treaty cards.

 “Sanctions, sanctions, sanctions,” said Mthembu.
-He argued that sanctions and boycotts worked once to protest apartheid in South Africa, and Canadians should demand it now amidst Israeli genocide.
+He argued that sanctions and boycotts worked once to protest apartheid in South Africa and Canadians should demand it now amidst conflict.

 Although apartheid started in 1948, Canada did not put sanctions into place until 1985.
-Apartheid came to an end five years after said sanctions were placed.
+Apartheid came to an end nine years later.

 Leave a Reply